 If you have funds in a pretax plan, such as a 401(k), withdrawals you make from the plan after you retire are generally subject to income tax.
 You can usually have the plan administrator deduct taxes from your distributions but, depending on your tax bracket, it may not be enough to cover your bill.

 Ultimately, your tax rate is based on all your taxable income during the year.
 If you have multiple sources for retirement income, you’ll save on your tax bill if you limit distributions from pretax plans to only amounts you need or are required to withdraw.

 Understand your traditional IRA tax treatment

 Traditional IRA distributions may be fully, partially, or not taxable depending on how you treated your contributions before you retired.
-If you took a tax deduction for contributions you made to the plan in prior tax years, your distributions are taxable when you withdraw them, up to the amount you previously deducted.
+If you took a tax deduction for contributions you made to the plan in prior tax years, your distributions are likely taxable when you withdraw them, up to the amount you previously deducted.

-Traditional IRA contributions are made with after-tax dollars, so if you did not take a deduction for some or all of your contributions, the withdrawals you make of these non-deducted contributions are not taxable.
+Traditional IRA contributions are usually made with after-tax dollars, so if you did not take a deduction for some or all of your contributions, the withdrawals you make of these non-deducted contributions are not taxable.
 That is because you already paid tax on the money you put in the account, and didn't receive a tax benefit for those deposits.
 Similar to 401(k) plans, if you deducted traditional IRA contributions from your income in earlier tax years, limit your retirement withdrawals to reduce your potential tax burden.